 Fashion Design Program

-The FCI Fashion Design Program prepares students for careers in the fashion industry by providing specialized training in fashion design, pattern-drafting, draping, apparel construction, fashion drawing and fashion illustration.
+The FCI Fashion Design Programs prepare students for careers in the fashion industry by providing specialized training in fashion design, pattern-drafting, apparel construction and fashion drawing.

-The core of the Fashion Design Program is “Collection” which duplicates the workings of a fashion designer in a professional design studio.
-Programs are taught by fashion design educators and industry professionals.
+The core of the Fashion Design programs duplicate the workings of a fashion designer in a professional fashion design studio setting.
+The programs are instructed by professional fashion designers and educators.

-The curriculum is enhanced with students creating a collection through research, concept and design, to completing their design work on the same seasonal schedule as the fashion industry.
-Students present their collections at a professionally produced fashion show attended by fashion industry professionals.
+The curriculums are enhanced with students creating a collection through research, concept and design, to completing their design work on the same seasonal schedule as the fashion industry.
+As an extra-curriculum, students may present their collections at a professionally produced fashion show attended by fashion industry professionals.